Yosna/FFXI-Synthesis-Tracker/README.md

     - `//st file yosna silver thread 2020-12-16`
     - `//st file yosna cursed cuisses today`
   - **Note:** `today` can be used instead of `<YYYY-MM-DD>` and it will display the most recently tracked synthesis results for an item that day.

+  ## License

+  This project is licensed under the MIT License.
+See [LICENSE](https://github.com/Yosna/FFXI-Synthesis-Tracker/blob/main/README.md) for details.